 Operation of a UCN source in 2013 with a density exceeding 1×10^4 UCN/cm3 would place TRIUMF at the forefront of UCN technology.
-We anticipate that the highest priority initiatives for a UCN source beginning in 2013 will be a neutron lifetime experiment and/or a test of micronscale gravity using UCN.
-Additionally a new surface physics apparatus would be pursued with high priority.
+We anticipate that the highest priority initiatives for a UCN source beginning in 2013 will be a neutron lifetime experiment and/or a test of micron-scale gravity using UCN.
 In the longer term, a search for a non-zero neutron electric dipole moment would be pursued with very high priority.